Geostationary transfer orbit: Other considerations

 Even at apogee, the fuel needed to reduce inclination to zero can be significant, giving equatorial launch sites a substantial advantage over those at higher latitudes.
 Russia's Baikonur Cosmodrome in Kazakhstan is at 46° north latitude.
 Kennedy Space Center in the United States is at 28.5° north.
 China's Wenchang is at 19.5° north.
+India's SDSC is at 13.7° north.
 Guiana Space Centre, the European Ariane and European-operated Russian Soyuz launch facility, is at 5° north.
 The "indefinitely suspended" Sea Launch launched from a floating platform directly on the equator in the Pacific Ocean.

 Expendable launchers generally reach GTO directly, but a spacecraft already in a low Earth orbit (LEO) can enter GTO by firing a rocket along its orbital direction to increase its velocity.
-This was done when geostationary spacecraft were launched from the space Shuttle; a "perigee kick motor" attached to the spacecraft ignited after the shuttle had released it and withdrawn to a safe distance.
+This was done when geostationary spacecraft were launched from the Space Shuttle; a "perigee kick motor" attached to the spacecraft ignited after the shuttle had released it and withdrawn to a safe distance.

 Although some launchers can take their payloads all the way to geostationary orbit, most end their missions by releasing their payloads into GTO.
 The spacecraft and its operator are then responsible for the maneuver into the final geostationary orbit.
 The 5-hour coast to first apogee can be longer than the battery lifetime of the launcher or spacecraft, and the maneuver is sometimes performed at a later apogee or split among multiple apogees.
 The solar power available on the spacecraft supports the mission after launcher separation.
 Also, many launchers now carry several satellites in each launch to reduce overall costs, and this practice simplifies the mission when the payloads may be destined for different orbital positions.

 Because of this practice, launcher capacity is usually quoted as spacecraft mass to GTO, and this number will be higher than the payload that could be delivered directly into GEO.

 For example, the capacity (adapter and spacecraft mass) of the Delta IV Heavy is 14,200 kg to GTO, or 6,750 kg directly to geostationary orbit.